 Good governance is responsive.

 Corporations must focus on customer needs while balancing competing interests in a timely, appropriate, and responsive manner.
-Enterprise risk management is as much about achieving goals as it is preventing scandals.
+Companies who utilize integrated risk management services are successful in achieving goals as well as preventing scandals.

 Good governance is equitable and inclusive.